sjtower/super-lunk-world/notes/notes.md

 #### Log trap
 1. Log is 5 tiles tall and two tiles wide
 1. There must be 6 tiles minimum between the log (T) and the idol (I)
+1. The log is held up with special tiles.
+Normally they surround the top of the log trap, and are destroyed when the player picks up the idol.
+    1. Crashes can occur if you cut the corners from the log tiles.
+It seems like auto fill-in is the issue.

 #### spring trap
 1. does not work if placed under a anything but an empty space